What Is Latency vs. Throughput?

 Consider an endpoint where 99 of 100 requests return in 5 ms and 1 returns in 2,000 ms. The mean is about 25 ms, which looks excellent.
 However, 1% of your users wait two full seconds.
 At scale, especially in today's globally distributed systems, this can mean very poor performance for the 1%.
 This phenomenon is known as tail latency, or unacceptably high response times experienced for a small fraction of requests in a system.

 In the real world, tail latency determines whether an app feels responsive, because users remember their worst experiences, not the average ones.
-Percentiles provide a much more useful metric, as they report the latency below which a given fraction of requests complete within that latency.
-The standard set of percentiles includes:
+Percentiles provide a much more useful metric, as they report the latency below which a given fraction of requests complete.
+Read as a distribution rather than as a single number, a typical service looks like this:

 Fan-Out and Tail Latency Amplification